 In recent years this was the local watering hole in the tiny hamlet of Bradford Leigh not far from Bath.
 Like many country pubs these days it went into decline but now it’s been rescued and transformed into supersize group holiday accommodation for 27 people, with room for an extra two guests at an additional charge per person.
 It’s gated and secure with plenty of parking, and a garden with lawns and a big patio where there’s a lovely eating area beneath a leafy arbour, and a covered hot tub that you can use any time of year.
 Sit beneath the twinkly lights at night and chat into the small hours, have a relaxing soak in the covered hot tub.
 That's the stuff that holidays are made of.

 Inside you’ll find a huge kitchen, a capacious sitting room where there’s a pool table, and a dining room that used to be the main bar; interiors are stylish and of-the-moment, blending seamlessly with original features – chunky timbers, exposed Bath stone walls and wood floors.
 It's all so calm and relaxing you won't have any trouble unwinding here.

-Less than two miles away is the charming town of Bradford on Avon where you'll find some interesting shops and several good places to eat, like Fat Fowl and the Bunch of Grapes; there's a Saxon church and a museum, and if you go down to the wharf you can take a ride on a narrowboat along the Kennet & Avon Canal, or you can hire bikes and canoes from the Towpath Trail Hire Centre.
+Less than two miles away is the charming town of Bradford on Avon where you'll find some interesting shops and several good places to eat, like The George and the Bunch of Grapes; there's a Saxon church and a museum, and if you go down to the wharf you can take a ride on a narrowboat along the Kennet & Avon Canal, or you can hire bikes and canoes from the Towpath Trail Hire Centre.
 You might just prefer to stroll along the towpath and perhaps go to the friendly Lock Inn Cafe for a sneaky cuppa and their famous Boatmans Breakfast.